bennetja/bennetja.github.io/index.markdown

 In 2024 I received Irish Arts Council Agility Award funding in support of my writing.

+I am also the founder of indie publisher [Ssnake Press](https://www.ssnakepress.com).

 You can contact me [here](mailto:seamasmacb@gmail.com).